 Ever find yourself opening the fridge even though you recently ate?
 That’s your hunger signals misfiring.

-At work, you might make it a habit to have snacks handy to keep those nagging pangs at bay.
+You might make it a habit to have snacks handy to keep those nagging pangs at bay at work.

-Drinking water can be useful for curbing your cravings every now and again.
+Drinking water can be useful for curbing your cravings now and again.

 But you can only drink so much water.

-What are you supposed to do when your hunger signals are firing all the time?
+What are you supposed to do when your hunger signals are always firing?

-If the sound of your stomach growling is as regular as a cuckoo clock, there are several possible explanations.
+If the sound of your stomach growling is as regular as a cuckoo clock, several possible explanations exist.

 Let’s look at those now.